woocommerce/woocommerce-product-dependencies/readme.txt

 2. If the ownership and/or purchase conditions are not met, products with dependencies cannot be added to the cart and a notification is displayed.

 == Changelog ==

+= 1.2.3 =
+* Tweak - Updated plugin headers to declare support for WC 3.9 and WP 5.3.

+= 1.2.2 =
+* Fix - Remove esc_html when rendering custom notices.

 = 1.2.1 =
 * Fix - Products with "Purchase"-type category dependencies cannot be added to the cart although a variation of a product that belongs to the required category has been added to the cart.